eyecan-ai/pipelime/README.rst

 serialize the object.

 If you don't want to use pickle, you can choose a **custom extension** for each item name.
-You can also choose which items are going to be saved as **root files** (if they are the same across every sample).
+You can also choose which items are going to be saved as **root files** (if the contained data is the same for all samples).

 .. code-block:: python